 - Evaluate contemporary topics and issues pertinent to pastoral counseling by discussing current research and addressing societal understanding as it relates to meeting the needs of a modern-day congregation.

 - Apply a biblical basis for marriage and families, and research what God defined as to what marriage is in His eyes and why the strength of the family is key to a strong church.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to at least 3 other classmates’ threads during the same week.
+In addition to the thread, the student is required to reply to at least 3 other classmates’ threads during the same Module.
 Each reply must be 100–200 words.
-Discussion boards 1, 2, and 3 are worth 80 points.
-Discussion board 4 is worth 60 points.
+The first three Discussions (Proposed Research Topic, Case Study of the Family, and Case Study of a Couple) are worth 80 points.
+The last Discussion, Class Evaluations and Conclusions, is worth 60 points.

-The student will write a 12–15-page research-based paper in current APA format that focuses on the student’s choice of a current issue affecting pastoral counseling.
+The student will write a 12–15-page research-based paper in APA format meeting current professional standards.
+The paper focuses on the student’s choice of a current issue affecting pastoral counseling.
 The paper must include at least 10 references in addition to the course textbooks and the Bible.
 Students need to follow the paper instructions very carefully.

-The student will write 2 case study papers that are 4–6 pages each and in current APA format.
+The student will write 2 case study papers that are 4–6 pages each while meeting professional standards, using current APA format.
 One case study will be on the family, and the other one on marriage.
 Both will be based on working with a family and also a couple in a church.
 The paper must include 3–4 references in addition to the course textbooks and the Bible.

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain 12–16 multiple-choice and true/false questions, and have a 30-minute time limit.
+Each quiz will cover the material under the Learn section for the assigned Module.
+Each quiz will be open-book/open-notes, contain 15 multiple-choice and true/false questions, and have a 30-minute time limit.